PLC-Programmer/PLC-Programmer.github.io/(D) Working with simple build tool to create a standalone program ("Scala native") in Linux.md

 # (D) Working with simple build tool to create a standalone program ("Scala native") in Linux

-If not yet happened, install the _clang_ compiler first.
+If not happened yet, install the _clang_ compiler first.
 LLVM is not needed according to my tests.
 I used this description: https://www.cyberithub.com/how-to-install-clang-tool-on-ubuntu-or-debian-linux/ ("How to Install clang tool on Ubuntu or Debian Linux") and installed it like this:

 _$ sudo apt install clang_